zucchini blossom end rot brown end on zucchini squash

 Blossom end rot is caused by a calcium deficiency.

-You might assume that the solution is to add some eggshells + magnesium to your soil to counteract this, but not so fast.
+You might assume that the solution is to add some eggshells or gypsum to your soil to counteract this, but not so fast.

 It might be a good idea to add some egg shells, gypsum, or lime to your garden, but make sure you are addressing any potential water issues above that.
 Remember that lime makes soil more acidic, so understand your soil pH before deciding to add lime.